 Telemedicine shield laws provide some legal protection from criminal and civil liability and licensing censure for medical providers who seek to provide reproductive health care services across state lines in response to the dramatic decrease in abortion access after the overturn of Roe v.
 Wade.

-New York has passed a variety of laws to protect abortion providers and to facilitate access for patients located in New York or traveling to the state.
-Currently, only Massachusetts provides protection for telemedicine abortion providers who treat patients physically located in another state where the provider is not licensed.
-New York needs S1066A/A1709 to provide similar protection for in-state medical professionals.
+Abortion-friendly states have passed a variety of laws to protect abortion providers and to facilitate access for patients located in the state or traveling to the state.
+Currently, only eight states provides protection for telemedicine abortion providers who treat patients physically located in another state where the provider is not licensed.
+We need more states to pass telemedicine shield laws to provide similar protection for in-state medical professionals.

 What are the basic protections shield laws can provide?

-Telemedicine shield laws provide some protections from criminal prosecution, civil claims, and licensing or malpractice censure or revocation for providers of abortion located in New York.
-Shield laws pledge that New York state officials will not actively participate or be complicit in actions against providers of legally protected reproductive health care.
+Telemedicine shield laws provide some protections from criminal prosecution, civil claims, and licensing or malpractice censure or revocation for providers of abortion located in a shield state.
+These shield laws pledge that state officials will not actively participate or be complicit in actions against providers of legally protected reproductive health care.

-Against what types of legal actions do New York’s proposed shield laws provide protection?
+Against what types of legal actions do shield laws provide protection?

-A New York licensed provider, located in New York during the entirety of providing a telemedicine patient with legally protected healthcare, is protected because state officials will not cooperate or assist in any of the following actions brought against the telemedicine provider:
+A shield state licensed provider, located in the shield state during the entirety of providing a telemedicine patient with legally protected healthcare, is protected because state officials will not cooperate or assist in any of the following actions brought against the telemedicine provider:

-1) extradition of the provider (removal from New York to a state where abortion is illegal);
+1) extradition of the provider (removal from the shield state to a state where abortion is illegal);

 2) investigation or inquiry from out-of-state officials, including out-of-state subpoenas, deposition notices, summons and others mechanisms or

-3) attempts to revoke or censure a provider’s New York state professional license.
+3) attempts to revoke or censure a provider’s shield state professional license.

-A New York provider subjected to a civil lawsuit filed by a person from out-of-state when that care was provided by telemedicine from New York, has legal recourse.
-A “clawback” provision allows the telemedicine provider to file an opposing lawsuit against the out-of-state person.
+A shield state provider subjected to a civil lawsuit filed by a person from out-of-state when that care was provided by telemedicine from a shield state has legal recourse.
+A “clawback” provision may allow the telemedicine provider to file an opposing lawsuit against the out-of-state person.

-Medical malpractice insurers may not discriminate in coverage for New York state licensed health care professionals offering legally protected reproductive health care from New York to patients located outside of the state.
+Medical malpractice insurers may not discriminate in coverage for shield state licensed health care professionals offering legally protected reproductive health care from the shield state to patients located outside of the state.

 What happens if medication abortion (mifepristone) is taken off the market?